 But if you’re listening to music, and not hearing what’s being said at the table, you may miss valuable information that may help you play your hand.
 Embrace the opportunity to make new friends and hop in or at least observe the table discussion.
 You might be surprised by the people you meet along the way.

 If you’re interested in meeting other women who are passionate about poker before in-person games more widely reopen, you can join a PokerPower class.
-We wish you a happy and healthy new year!
+Take your seat at the table and experience the power of poker.
+We wish you a happy and healthy new year.

 Poker Power is for educational purposes and does not permit gambling in our clubs.
 No poker experience is required.